-We are excited to welcome the return of Yukro to our menu!
-We first fell in love with Yukro in 2012, shortly after they forever altered the perception of quality and flavor from Western Ethiopia.
-Yukro Cooperative is located in the Jimma region, just around the corner from our friends at Nano Challa.
-Until last decade this area mainly produced low-grade, dry-processed coffees.
-In 2010, Yukro was amongst the first cooperatives in the area to install a washing station and begin preparing washed coffee.
-With a little support and training, it was as if a brand new region was birthed, presenting dynamic, sparkling flavor and complexity unique to the rest of the world.
+We are excited to welcome Yukro back to our menu!
+We first fell in love with Yukro in 2012, shortly after they changed the perception of quality and flavor from Western Ethiopian coffee.
+The Yukro Cooperative is located in the Jimma region, just around the corner from our friends at Nano Challa.
+Until the past decade, this region mainly produced low-grade, dry-processed coffees.
+In 2010, Yukro was one of the first cooperatives in the area to install a washing station and then start preparing washed coffee.
+With a little support and training, it was as if a brand new region was born; one that presents dynamic, sparkling flavor and complexity unique from the rest of the world.

-Yukro, named after the village the coffee is produced in, is a cooperative comprised of about 400 members.
-The community of members operate both as shareholders and farmers who deliver wild heirloom variety coffee from small plots of land surrounding the washing station.
-At the washing station, the coffee is pulped and washed using a Penagos, a machine most commonly seen in Latin America and well known for using minimal water to process coffee.
-Following the wash, the coffee is then soaked before being sun-dried on raised beds where members constantly move and sort through the coffee during the drying process.
+The Yukro Cooperative, named after the villages that the coffee is produced in, is made up of about 400 members who act as both shareholders and farmers.
+At the washing station, the coffee is pulped and washed using a Penagos, a machine most commonly seen in Latin America and is well known for using minimal water to process coffee.
+Following the wash, the coffee is soaked and then sun-dried on raised beds, where members constantly move and sort through the coffee during the drying process.

-Yukro is a coffee that comes out of a common sense of oneness within the community.
-Everyone pitches in and shares responsibility with the common goal of creating something special.
+This coffee comes out of a common sense of oneness within the community.
+Everyone pitches in and shares responsibility with the goal of creating something special.
 We’ve been buying this coffee since the 2012 harvest.
-A 2014 Good Food Award Winner, Yukro offers an elegant, beautifully complex dance between wildflower honey and mulling spice.
+And, as the 2014 Good Food Award Winner, Yukro offers an elegant, beautiful complexity and notes of peach, rose, and caramel.